Genius Brands International Inc. (GNUS) – Don’t Be So Quick to Call it Dead

 Genius Brands International Inc. (GNUS): Who are the competitors?

-The company’s main competitors (and peers) include Ballantyne Strong Inc (BTN) that is trading -15.83% down over the past 12 months.
+The company’s main competitors (and peers) include Ballantyne Strong Inc (BTN) that is trading 2.38% up over the past 12 months.
 Short interest in the company’s stock has fallen -4.1% from the last report on Jan 14, 2021 to stand at a total of 28.43 million short shares sold with a short interest ratio of 0.64.